Microsoft Global hackathon 2025

 • Text-to-speech option so users can hear instructions aloud

-Problem: Rise DC needed a faster way to add new recipes without printing and manual updates.
+Rise DC also needed a faster way to add new recipes without printing and manual updates.

 Design Shift

-Initial Assumption: The recipe creation flow would only be used by staff.
+At first, we assumed the recipe creation flow could only be used by staff.

-After further discussion with the nonprofit, I proposed designing the experience so participants could also add their own recipes, with support from staff or guardians.
-This aligned with Rise DC’s mission of fostering independence.
+I proposed designing the experience so participants could also add their own recipes with support from staff or guardians.
+This aligned with Rise DC’s mission of fostering independence and created a shared experience usable by both staff and participants.

 testing & feedback